haka-security/haka/doc/user/tutorial/dissector/dissector.rst

                 if pkt.dstport == port then
                     haka.log.debug('smtp', "selecting smtp dissector on flow")
                     module.dissect(flow)
                 end
             end
         }
     end

     function module.dissect(flow)
-        flow:select_next_dissector(smtp_dissector:new(flow))
+        flow:select_next_dissector(SmtpDissector:new(flow))
     end

 Managing data reception
 ^^^^^^^^^^^^^^^^^^^^^^^
 Each flow-dissector must implement a `receive` method.
 In the case of application protocols, this function has three parameters: the stream, the current position in the stream and the direction (`up` or `down`).

 The `receive` method is called by the previous dissector whenever new data is available which in turns calls the `streamed_receive` function in streamed mode.
 That is, the function will block waiting for available data on the stream to proceed.
 Data that are ready on the stream are then sent.

-Note that the `receive` core function is executed in a protected environment which enable us to catch errors.
+Note that the `receive` core function is executed in a protected environment which enable us to catch errors and correctly handle them.
+A method error is called in this case on the dissector.
+By default, it will drop the connection and this it is not needed to redefine it.

 .. code-block:: lua

-    function smtp_dissector.method:receive(stream, current, direction)
+    function SmtpDissector.method:receive(stream, current, direction)
         return haka.dissector.pcall(self, function ()
             if not self._receive_callback then
-                self._receive_callback = haka.event.method(self, smtp_dissector.method.receive_streamed)
+                self._receive_callback = haka.event.method(self, SmtpDissector.method.receive_streamed)
             end
             self.flow:streamed(self._receive_callback, stream, current, direction)
             if self.flow then